 Regarding the FF-type kerosene heater incidents, Panasonic would like to sincerely thank everyone who provided their cooperation and support in our product recall.

 In 2005, Panasonic undertook emergency measures as a result of product safety incidents involving FF-type kerosene heaters.
-Twelve winters have passed since we began the groupwide product recall, but we continue to work to prevent the recurrence of any new incidents, led by the staff of the Corporate FF Customer Support & Management Division.
+Fourteen heating seasons have passed since we began the groupwide product recall, but we continue to work, led by the staff of the Corporate FF Customer Support & Management Division, to prevent the recurrence of any new incidents.

-In fiscal 2017, we engaged in activities to find products that have not yet been located, to promote the recall of products from customers who had their units inspected or repaired in the past, and to check the condition of products before the winter arrived.
+In fiscal 2019, we engaged in activities to find yet unlocated products, to promote the recall of products from customers who had their units inspected or repaired in the past, and to confirm the condition of products before the winter arrived.

-In fiscal 2017, we added 327 units to our list of products discovered or confirmed to have been discarded.
-In total, 117,755 units were recorded, bringing the percentage of total units identified to 77.4%, as of March 31, 2017.
+In fiscal 2019, we added 165 units to our list of products discovered or confirmed to have been discarded.
+In total, 118,073 units have been recorded, bringing the percentage of total units identified to 77.6% as of March 31, 2019.

-We are still finding products, some of which have been used without repair and without the owners realizing their potential harm.
+We are still finding products, some of which are units that customers have continued to use without realizing their potential harm.
 With the help and cooperation of those involved, we will continue our search until we find every last unit.

-* Identified units include recalled product units, units still in use after inspection and repair, units confirmed to have been disposed of by customers, and so forth.
+* Identified units include recalled product units, units still in use after inspection and repair, and units confirmed to have been disposed of by customers.